VictorvanderSman/Intelligent-Systems-Schnapsen-paper-GIT/README.md

-Intelligent Systems 2020 and Project Artificial Intelligence 2020
+Intelligent Systems 2021 and Project Artificial Intelligence 2021
 =================================================================

-This is the practical material for the Intelligent Systems course and the Project AI, based on the card based strategy game _Schnapsen_.
+This is the practical material for the paper for Intelligent Systems 2021.
+It contains all files used to create the bots that are used in the research paper from which the link to this page was provided.
+To understand all the files in this repository an introduction provided by the Intelligent Systems staff is still in this README file.
+The staff made the framework available to make the models and datasets for the machine learning bots.
+They deserve credit for most of the work in this repository.

 ## Getting started